Blake-De/smiles-vae/README.md

 - preprocessing.ipynb: Notebook used to prepare and filter SMILES
 - autoencoder.py: Trained for to confirm reconstruction error
 - smiles_vae_env.yml: Conda env

+## Acknowledgments
+Based on a University of Pittsburgh assignment.